utsav89k/spark_declarative_pipeline_prj/README.md

 **Purpose:** Cleaned, validated, and enriched data ready for dimensional modelling.

-- Built as **Materialized Views** on top of Bronze tables
+The Silver layer applies **business-level transformations** on top of Bronze data.

-- Business transformations applied (e.g. `is_carryable` column derived from `device_type`)
+- Cleans, validates and enriches raw data for downstream consumption
-- Columns selected and reordered for downstream consumption
+- Business logic and derived columns applied to standardise the dataset
-- Auto-refreshes incrementally when Bronze data changes
+- Built as Materialized Views that auto-refresh incrementally when Bronze updates